y-board/light-the-y/_modules/conditionals.md

 <summary markdown="span">Buttons and Switches on the Y-Board
 </summary>

-There are 3 buttons and 2 switches we can use to control lights and sound on the Y-Board.
-There is also a switch for powering the board from the battery, and two buttons used to configure the board.
-All of them are labeled.
+There are 5 buttons, 4 switches, and 6 DIP switches we can use to control lights and sound on the Y-Board.
+There is also a switch for powering the board.
 </details>

 <p align="center"><img src="{% link media/buttons_and_switches.png %}" width="400" hspace="5%" vspace="2%"/></p>